← Back to ResourcesBreed Guides

 Hypoglycemia in Yorkie puppies?

 Emergency in puppies under 6 months.
-Karo syrup on gums + warm + ER.
-Feed every 3–4 hours under 4 months.
+Karo syrup on the gums, warm the puppy, then ER.
+Feed every 3 to 4 hours under 4 months.
 “Teacup” adults can stay at risk for life.

 Legg-Calve-Perthes in Yorkies?